Lace knitting for beginners: all questions answeredPublished on 30 April 2019 By Elizabeth Bagwell 4 min read

 The two don’t have to be next to each other or even on the same row.
 In fact, you create the lovely wave of the classic ‘feather and fan’ pattern by ensuring that the increases and decreases aren’t next to each other.

 Yes.
 In lace knitting, how and where you decrease is critical and going off-pattern can alter the whole look of a piece and even its shape.
 It’s important to follow the designer’s instructions, even if doing a k2tog is easier than the sl1, k1, psso they’ve suggested!
 There are several different ways to increase and various ways to decrease, too.

 You don’t need any special tools to knit lace – just your needles and yarn!
 You may find a row counter and stitch markers helpful though, particularly if your pattern repeats across the row.
 It’s a good idea to start with a quick project with minimal shaping, such as a neck warmer in aran yarn or DK fingerless mitts.
-Ideally choose a yarn that’s easy to see, so avoid dark solid colors.
+Ideally choose a yarn that’s easy to see, so avoid dark solid colours.

 Try knitting a lace scarf